j3seer/KnightCTF-2022-WriteUps/KnightCTF 2022/Web/Find Pass Code - 2/README.md

 ?>
 ```

-We can see we have to submit the md5 hash of the pass_code !
+We can see we have php type juggling here and we have to submit the md5 hash of the pass_code !

 ==> MD5 Magic Hashes !